CT Technologist I-Inpt

 At an advanced level, may train new employees or lead day to day work activities.

-Completion of formal training in an approved School of Radiologic Technology.
-Maintains current NYS licensure and ARRT certification with CE credits as required.
+Completion of formal training in an approved school of radiologic technology.
+Maintains current NYS licensure and American Registry of Radiologic Technologists (ARRT) and Basic Life Support certification (BLS) certification with CE credits as required.

 The University of Rochester is committed to fostering, cultivating, and preserving a culture of equity, diversity, and inclusion to advance the University’s mission to Learn, Discover, Heal, Create – and Make the World Ever Better.
 In support of our values and those of our society, the University is committed to not discriminating on the basis of age, color, disability, ethnicity, gender identity or expression, genetic information, marital status, military/veteran status, national origin, race, religion/creed, sex, sexual orientation, citizenship status, or any other status protected by law.
 This commitment extends to the administration of our policies, admissions, employment, access, and recruitment of candidates from underrepresented populations, veterans, and persons with disabilities consistent with these values and government contractor Affirmative Action obligations.

-Band One: Non- certified CT technologist - Technologists new to the CT Department who require training as well as regular direct supervision or guidance from a more senior technologist.
-This generally involves orientation to the Departments infrastructure, policies, protocols, workflows, procedures and routines.
-Is responsible for performing I-stats, pregnancy tests, starting IVs, scanning patients in a safe and efficient manner, Injecting IV contrast, preparing oral contrast, completing all associated paper and computer work, and discharging the patient from the CT department with appropriate post CT instructions.
+Band One (9510): Non- certified CT technologist - Technologists new to the CT department who require training as well as regular direct supervision or guidance from a more senior technologist.
+This generally involves orientation to the department’s infrastructure, policies, protocols, workflows, procedures and routines.
+Is responsible for performing I-stats, pregnancy tests, starting IV’s, scanning patients in a safe and efficient manner, injecting IV contrast, preparing oral contrast, completing all associated paper and computer work, and discharging the patient from the CT department with appropriate post CT instructions.

-Band Two: Certified CT Technologist = With minimal supervision is responsible for performing I-stats, pregnancy tests, starting IVs, scanning patients in a safe and efficient manner, Injecting IV contrast, preparing oral contrast, completing all associated paperwork and computer work, and discharging the patient from the CT department with appropriate post CT instructions.
+Band Two (9511): Certified CT Technologist – With minimal supervision is responsible for performing I-stats, pregnancy tests, starting IV’s, scanning patients in a safe and efficient manner, injecting IV contrast, preparing oral contrast, completing all associated paperwork and computer work, and discharging the patient from the CT department with appropriate post CT instructions.
 Additional duties may include working on special projects, such as new equipment evaluations and assisting in the design of areas where clinical equipment will be installed, or assignment to departmental committees.

 Band Two requires a minimum of 18 months of progressively responsible professional work experience as a specialist in Computed Tomography in a clinical or hospital environment with at least 6 months dedicated to the URMC Imaging Sciences Department, certification in Computed Tomography, and capable of performing all CT related duties.

-Band Three: Certified CT Technologist - In addition to the responsibilities of Band Two, serves as a preceptor in the on-boarding of newly hired Technologists directly orienting to equipment, imaging routines and procedures, computer programs and software, as well as departmental and hospital policies.
+Band Three (9512): Certified CT Technologist - In addition to the responsibilities of Band Two, serves as a preceptor in the on-boarding of newly hired Technologists directly orienting to equipment, imaging routines and procedures, computer programs and software, as well as departmental and hospital policies.
 A Band Three technologist is considered a subject matter expert in downtime procedures and acts as super-user when new equipment or programs are introduced to the department.
-Directly assists in the mentoring of existent employees by providing one-on-one assistance in conjunction with the Supervisor.
-Independently is responsible for performing I-stats, pregnancy tests, starting IVs, scanning patients in a safe and efficient manner, Injecting IV contrast, preparing oral contrast, completing all associated paperwork and computer work, and discharging the patient from the CT department with appropriate post CT instructions.
+Directly assists in the mentoring of existing employees by providing one-on-one assistance in conjunction with the supervisor.
+Independently is responsible for performing I-stats, pregnancy tests, starting IV’s, scanning patients in a safe and efficient manner, Injecting IV contrast, preparing oral contrast, completing all associated paperwork and computer work, and discharging the patient from the CT department with appropriate post CT instructions.

 How To Apply